-Nintendo Switch Online, the new companion app for the Nintendo Switch has arrived, and there is plenty to parse out.
+The companion app for the Nintendo Switch Online service has plenty to parse out.
 Unlike the apps for PlayStation or Xbox, Nintendo has gone the game-specific route.
 You'll now be able to enjoy more features, including inviting friends to play with you, provided you have the app open when you're playing a compatible game.

 There's plenty to go over, and we have the details for you here!